UltraEngine/Documentation/CPP/Widget_DoubleClick.md

 | button | which mouse button that was clicked, can be MOUSE_LEFT, MOUSE_RIGHT, or MOUSE_MIDDLE |
 | x  | mouse x position when clicked |
 | y  | mouse y position when clicked |

+## Remarks

+This is a *protected* method.
+It can only be used by declaring it in a custom widget.